tent/tentd-omnibus/README.md

 ### Booting it up

-Assuming you have the appropriate ENV varibles set,
+Assuming you have the appropriate ENV variables set,

 ```shell
 git clone git://git.github.com/tent/tentd-omnibus